Create a JavaScript Library From Scratch

 };

-Create an HTML Page to Use Javascript Library
+Create an HTML Page to Use a JavaScript Library

-Create an HTML page and some containers with dummy text to test the functionality of our library.
+Create an HTML page user interface and some containers with sample text to test the functionality of our library.
+We will check the hide/show/toggle and add/remove/toggle CSS class in our example.

 index.html